Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: Summary and further consideration

-The development of such efficient, Bayesian-based procedures is particularly timely in view of ongoing and upcoming large surveys (e.g., ZTF, LSST), which will discover thousands of peculiar SNe. \textsc{SuperBAM} represents a step toward scalable analysis pipelines, able to rapidly characterize large samples with improved accuracy over simple scaling relations and at a fraction of the cost of full numerical simulations.
+The development of such efficient, Bayesian-based procedures is particularly timely in view of ongoing and upcoming large surveys (e.g., ZTF and LSST), which will discover thousands of peculiar SNe. \textsc{SuperBAM} represents a step toward scalable analysis pipelines, able to rapidly characterize large samples with improved accuracy over simple scaling relations and at a fraction of the cost of full numerical simulations.
 Moreover, our framework has proven effective even in the absence of spectroscopic information, providing physically meaningful estimates based solely on photometric data.
 This feature is particularly valuable for next-generation surveys, which will deliver extensive multi-band photometry but limited spectroscopic coverage.

-In this way, this work opens the path for systematic population studies of rare transients, bridging the gap between survey data and detailed physical modelling.
+In this way, this work opens the path for systematic population studies of rare transients, bridging the gap between survey data and detailed physical modeling.

 \begin{appendix}